rdjames1996/project-4-health-analysis/README.md

 ![BMI Vs. Diabetes Indicator](/Cristian/Diabetes_Patient_Count_per_Variable_Ver2/BMI_Vs_Diabetes_Indicator.png)

-	-We dropped columns that we found to be too subjective to the important data.
+	* We dropped columns that we found to be too subjective to the important data.
-		-Those columns are:
+		* Those columns are:
-			-GENHLTH: Subjective because it asked the participant to rate how their general health was on a scale of 1-5.
+			* GENHLTH: Subjective because it asked the participant to rate how their general health was on a scale of 1-5.
 Not scientific
-			-MENTHLTH: Subjective because it asked for participant’s opinion of their mental health.
+			* MENTHLTH: Subjective because it asked for participant’s opinion of their mental health.
 Not scientific.
-			-PHYSHLTH: Same as above.
+			* PHYSHLTH: Same as above.
 Not scientific.
-			-DiffWalk: difficulty walking or climbing stairs.
+			* DiffWalk: difficulty walking or climbing stairs.
 We decided this feature could possibly skew our modeling too much.
-			-CHOLCheck: Has a participant received a cholesterol check in the last 5 years?
+			* CHOLCheck: Has a participant received a cholesterol check in the last 5 years?
 Same as above

 * Machine Learning Modeling:
-	-Initial Testing for all models:
+	* Initial Testing for all models:
-		-We first decided to break up the dataset into 4 major categories:
+		* We first decided to break up the dataset into 4 major categories:
-			-Consumption: Veggies, Heavy Alcohol Consumption, Smoker, Fruits
+			* Consumption: Veggies, Heavy Alcohol Consumption, Smoker, Fruits
-			-Demographic: Age, Income, Education, Sex
+			* Demographic: Age, Income, Education, Sex
-			-General health: BMI, Physical Activity
+			* General health: BMI, Physical Activity
-			-Pre-existing conditions: HighBP, Heart Disease History or Attack, HighChol, Stroke
+			* Pre-existing conditions: HighBP, Heart Disease History or Attack, HighChol, Stroke
-	-KMEANS:
+	* KMEANS:
-		-StandardScaler, PCA, LogisticRegression Model, Desicion Tree Model, Deep Learning ML Model -RESULTS of each major categories:
+		* StandardScaler, PCA, LogisticRegression Model, Desicion Tree Model, Deep Learning ML Model
+		* RESULTS of each major categories:

 			-Consumption:
 				-StandardScaler, PCA, Desicion Tree Model